-GOVERNOR’S OFFICE FLAG ORDER: Flags to fly at half-staff in honor of former Mayor and House Speaker Elmer CravalhoPosted on Jul 5, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE FLAG ORDER: Flags to fly at half-staff in honor of former Mayor and House Speaker Elmer CravalhoPosted on Jul 5, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — As a mark of respect for the late former Maui County Mayor Elmer Cravalho, Gov. David Ige has ordered that the flags of the United States and State of Hawai‘i shall be flown at half-staff at all state offices and agencies, as well as the Hawai‘i National Guard, from sunrise to sunset on Wednesday, July 6, 2016.